 You might be thinking “but I see ads for courses at the same price point as mine all the time”!

-But if I had to take a shot in the dark, my assumption is that as a newbie course creator you don’t have $1,000s of dollars set a side to blow away on Ads, so you’d be able to make it back on your higher end offer.
+But if I had to take a shot in the dark, my assumption is that as a newbie course creator you don’t have $1,000s of dollars set aside to blow away on Ads.

 Instead, you can take an easier, less painful route to get there.

-You can put in a little work upfront to build a list of targeted fans who are eager to buy your course, by setting up a Course Sales Funnel.
+For example, you can put in a little work upfront to build a list of targeted fans who are eager to buy your course, by setting up a course sales funnel.

 The goal of a course sales funnel is to help you generate new leads – build an engaged tribe – who’s not just ready to buy your new course, but also your future courses and services.

 3. Use small freebies to acquire leads to your course sales funnel